strisys/keypa/ReadMe.md

 ## Sample

-The example below uses the builder pattern to configure the providers of variables and secrets.
+The example below uses the builder pattern and chaining to configure the providers of variables and secrets.
 Once configured, initialization for the current environment will fetch and store those values for the application's use.

 ```typescript
 // build configurations for each environment by configure multiple providers